kiratech/labs/OpenShift-On-The-Rocks/OpenShift-SCC-Deployment.solution.md

-# Lab | Explore current SCC and add more permissions to a deployment | Solution
+# Lab | Explore current SCC and add more permissions to a deployment

----
+In this lab you will:

+1. As `kubeadmin`, look at available SCCs and explore some details (like `anyuid`, `privileged` and `restricted`).
+2. As `developer` try deploying a new app inside a new project named `scc-test` based on a container which require root privileges (like the `nginx:latest` docker-image).
+3. Show logs and see why the pod can't run.
+4. Create a new ServiceAccount named `useroot`.
+5. As `kubeadmin` use the `add-scc-to-user` policy to add `anyuid` SCC to `useroot` service account.
+6. Then, as `developer`, edit the `nginx` deployment to add `useroot` as `serviceAccountName` attribute inside `spec:template:spec:` attribute;
+7. Check the new status of the deployment and look at logs to show if pods are running correctly;

+## Solution

 1. First login as 'kubeadmin':